tbrowder/RakudoBin/README.md

     rakudo-moar-2023.10-01-win-x86_64-msvc.msi
     rakudo-moar-2023.10-01-win-x86_64-msvc.zip

-Generally, the only thing you need to choose is the date and the OS and enter it into the binary `install-rakudo-bin :$date, :$os` and it will be downloaded along with the accompanying files for checking the validity of the archive.
+Generally, the only thing you need to is accept the defaults unless you want an older release for some reason.
+The correct version for your system will be downloaded along with the accompanying files for checking the validity of the archive.

 The `:spec` argument has a default of `msi` for Windows and `arm` for MacOS.
 The release will be `01` unless you enter another valid number with `:release`.